Photo Credit: Nat Rogers, The Southern Cross February 2018 Issue

 Students with additional Learning needs as well as those who seek extension in their learning will have access to our Flexible Learning Centre Staff and facilities to support their learning.

 > What will the class structure look like?

-Year 7's will have a middle-school class structure, at Gleeson we call this a 'Learning Team'.
-This sees the same group of students learning together across 5 key areas Mathematics, Science, English, HaSS and RE.
+Year 7's will have a Middle School class structure, at Gleeson we call this a 'Learning Team'.
+This sees the same group of students learning together across five key areas Mathematics, Science, English, HaSS and RE.
 One teacher will be with the class for Mathematics and Science and another for English and HaSS.
 One of these staff will also take the class for RE.
 This team of two teachers are provided planning time to ensure good pastoral care, class routine and expectations and engaging curriculum with the possibility of curriculum integration.
 At the same time, students benefit from teachers who specialise in their areas as opposed to having one generalist teacher across all these areas.
-Students will of course then interact with other specialist teachers for Languages, The Arts, HPE, The Technologies etc. This middle-schooling structure has been tried and tested at Gleeson for many years and our Year 8 classes also operate under this structure.
+Students will of course then interact with other specialist teachers for Languages, The Arts, HPE, The Technologies etc. This Middle Schooling structure has been tried and tested at Gleeson for many years and our Year 8 classes also operate under this structure.

 > Quality Teaching and Support Staff

 We have appointed staff with qualities to support Year 7 students academically, emotionally developmentally and spiritually as young adolescents in their move to high school.

 > Student Information and Transition Events

 Opportunities for students to become familiar with Gleeson and other students may include:

 - Student orientation days at Gleeson which will include interactions with potential Year 7 teachers and other key staff

 - Visits by potential Year 7 and other key staff to the Primary Schools